webblin034/seo-inspector/README.md

 #### Add custom rule by creating a class to extend base rule and implement check method.

+The `object` key is required setting for check options :

 ```js
 import UserCustomRule from './UserCustomRule';
 ...